Emiya-lin/Sharing-between-two-PCs/workplace.md

 you'll find a green button `invite a collaborator` in the web page, click it and put in a github username or Email to finist invitation.

+### Push and push modifications between local and remote libraries
+---
+#### check remote library

+> git remote -v

+#### check and pull remote modifications to local library

+> git pull origin main

+If remote library has new modifications but local library doesn't have these modifications, then `git push` will fail.

+So you should use `git pull origin main` to make sure local library is `great or equal than` remote library.

+`git pull` can be decomposed to `git fetch` and `git merge`.

+#### push local modifications to remote library

+> git push origin main

 ## Conda guideline/usage

 ### list environments